DiamondLightSource/pymalcolm/docs/tutorials/generator.rst

 Conclusion
 ----------

-This tutorial has given us an understanding of how scans are specified in Malcolm, how child Blocks are controlled from parent Blocks and how Parts can register code to run at different phases of a Controller.
+This tutorial has given us an understanding of how scans are specified in Malcolm, how child Hardware Blocks are controlled from a parent Device Block and how Parts can register code to run at different phases of a Controller.
+In the next tutorial we will see how to make an EPICS areaDetector Block in the `device_layer` capable of performing scans.

 .. _Scan Point Generator:
     http://scanpointgenerator.readthedocs.org/en/latest/writing.html